project-hatohol/HAPI-2.0-Specification/en/README.md

 ### putResult

-The following table value are success and failure of to call put procedure.
-If fail to update database, to recall procedure is standard motion.
+The following table values represent whether success or failure when calling put procedure series.
+If it fails to update database, recalling procedure is standard behavior.

 |Status|Description|
 |:---------|:---|
 |"SUCCESS"|Update is succeed.|
 |"FAILURE" |Update is fail.|

- In case of put procedure params wronged and etc..., need to return error that is defined in the JSON_RPC2.0 to HAP as the following example.
+If put series of procedures' parameters are wrong or invalid and so on, it needs to return error which is defined in the JSON RPC 2.0 to HAP as following example:

  ```json
 {